-Each small movement has an impact on their overall experience.
-Use these small moments to improve your user experience, and ensure users follow through on further interaction as they begin navigating your website.
+Each tiny movement has an impact on their overall experience.
+Use these small moments to improve your user experience and ensure users follow through on further interaction as they begin navigating your website.

 What Are Microinteractions?

-These interactions allow users to accomplish a single task, like sync their devices to your website, interact with a feature on your page, control volume or brightness, upload a comment, like a page, or turn a function on or off.
-The microinteraction is the acknowledgement that users have accomplished their task.
+These interactions allow users to accomplish a single task, like sync their devices to your website, interact with a feature on your page, control volume or brightness, upload a comment like a page, or turn a function on or off.
+The microinteraction is the acknowledgment that users have accomplished their task.

 Examples of Microinteractions

 A responsive interaction shows users their action worked or was accepted by the website, and most times, users don’t notice them.
 Your site’s response to a microinteraction should be a seamless aspect of the interface.
 Users might not realize it, but microinteractions can make or break UX.